 Harpist booking tips:

 - On The Bash, you can search through an extensive list of top-rated, bookable musicians, entertainers, and party rentals in your local area.
-While browsing, be sure to review vendor profiles and check out photos and videos.
+While browsing harpists, be sure to review vendor profiles and check out their audio clips, videos and photos.

 - When preparing a request for one of our musicians, keep in mind that the more details you can provide, the more accurate the price quote you'll receive.
 If you receive a price quote that seems like it needs clarification, don't hesitate to reach out to the vendor directly to find out more